 Choices abound in these programs.
 Choose to focus on Early Childhood (birth–grade 2), Childhood (grades 1–6) or Middle Childhood Generalist (grades 5-9).
 From teaching assistant to M. A. in Education, Concordia offers students exactly what they need to be the educator they want to become.

-This track repares students to graduate with a B.A. in Education and provides special workshops and individual guidance to fully prepare students for the New York State Teacher Certification tests.
+This track prepares students to graduate with a B.A. in Education and provides special workshops and individual guidance to fully prepare students for the New York State Teacher Certification tests.

 Students choosing this track earn an M.S. in Education along with special workshops and individual guidance in preparation for the New York State Teacher Certification tests.
 Students can complete a Bachelor's degree in Childhood Education and a Master’s degree in Childhood Special Education in five years.